Did you find something wrong?

 Post Forms

-To send data to a form you can set an array with the fields and values using the
+To send data as a form you can set an array with fields and values using the

 setPost